 gs://checkpoint-bucket/checkpointDir) must be specified.

 In this article, you have learned about Google BigQuery, Apache Spark, and their key features.
 This article also provided information on Spark BigQuery Connector, BigQuery Storage Read API and the steps followed to set up Spark BigQuery Connector.
+Companies store valuable data from multiple data sources into Google BigQuery.
+However, when it comes to loading with BigQuery, you need to be an expert to set up ETL pipelines from scratch and manually configure several details.
+Moreover, most of the time, the data is not available in the right format and you will need data engineering and BigQuery administration skills to transform the data.

 Share your experience of understanding the Spark BigQuery Connector in the comment section below!
 We would love to hear your thoughts.